We break down what you need to know about getting a loan for your investment property - even if you don't have a lot of money.

 Alternatively, you could explore the route of mortgage brokers or direct lenders.
 Though you will want to do some dues diligence if you plan to approach one of these.

 The main difference between a broker and a lender is that a broker has a selected list of lenders they call upon for investment.
-Whereas a direct lender is the institution actually lending you the loan.
+Whereas a direct lender is an institution actually lending you the loan.

 Not everyone has the cash to be able to secure a loan in traditional manners.
 A credit score of 740, a 20% down payment, and 6 months worth of mortgage payments in the bank on top of that?